wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.9.5 =
+* Searching for private posts caused an error message.

 = 2.9.4 =
 * Relevanssi should now be much lighter on server.